gamesbook/pyprototypr/docs/terminology.rst

 ========================

 -  **hidden** - a list of locations, indicated either by their sequence number (i.e. their position in the drawing order) or their row and column identifier which should **not** be used for display - the rest are displayed as normal
+-  **radii** - if given a value of `True` will cause the radii of a polygon to be shown
 -  **shown** - a list of locations, indicated either by their sequence number (i.e. their position in the drawing order) or their row and column identifier which are the only ones that **must** be used for display - the rest are ignored